-(iii) Appointment of Custodian
+(ii) Appointment of Custodian

 The Portfolio Manager may appoint a custodian for its Portfolio Management Services.
-Currently, Kotak Mahindra Bank Limited is the custodian.
+Currently, Kotak Mahindra Bank Limited, HDFC Bank and ICICI Bank are appointed as custodians.

 8. Financial performance of Portfolio Manager (based on audited financial statements)